Steering Group

 Louise initially trained in paediatric medicine and worked internationally in America, Australia and New Zealand before returning to Scotland to work as a consultant in paediatric intensive care.
 She then trained in public health medicine and is now the Director of Public Health with NHS Orkney.
 She is an executive member of the European Rural and Isolated Practitioners Association and enjoys working and living by the sea.

-Director of Public Health, NHS Western Isles
+Director of Public Health NHS Wester Isles

 Susan Webb